 1. The Best 1911 For The Range Shooter

 It’s pretty basic here, guys.
 Stick with the classic 1911 configuration.
-You’ll want a full-size, Government 1911 with a 5” barrel.
+You’ll want a full-size, Government 1911 with a 5” barrel and an ar 15 soft case to go with it.
 This will net you the most recoil management and accuracy.
 You’ll want a grip that’s meaty and affords your hands plenty of real estate.
 And also a good quality holster to keep it secure.

 We recommend a big mainspring housing, too.
 This will only further aid in a good, ergonomic grip.
 Much debate centers on whether shooters should invest in 9mm or .45 ACP.
 Without drudging up pages from forums and arguments from so-called “experts”, it boils to this.
 The shooter makes the pistol accurate when considering these two rounds.

 2. The Best 1911 Round For The Range

 Now, 9mm does offer slightly less recoil for quicker follow-up shots.
 So if you’re one who fights recoil and good trigger squeeze, we might suggest sticking to the ole’ 9mm.
 There’s something to be said about the 1911’s design being centered on the .45 ACP.
 You could go either way and expect generally equal results.

 3. The Best 1911 Sights For The Range

 Lastly, we recommend looking at a nice competition trigger.
 Even though the 1911’s stock trigger receives critical acclaim, there is room for improvement.
 A lighter, shorter pull will make for a great range day.

 To finish the package off, we recommend a relatively flared or beavertail grip safety.
 This will reduce slight bite and it’ll ensure you’ve got an easy, repeatable grip for consistent groups.